-- (1) Changes of color or texture.
-It may be desired to alter the fired color of the clay to make it either a lighter or a darker shade, or to increase or decrease its granular roughness or texture. - (2) Changes in plasticity.
-It may be desired to make a clay more plastic or less plastic. - (3) Changes to decrease shrinkage or to improve drying and firing with a minimum of warpage or cracking. - (4) Changes to lower the maturing temperature or to raise the maturing temperature.
-Or, stated another way, changes which will increase or decrease density at a given temperature.

-(5) Changes to improve the fit of glazes.
+- 1 Changes of color or texture.
+It may be desired to alter the fired color of the clay to make it either a lighter or a darker shade, or to increase or decrease its granular roughness or texture. - 2 Changes in plasticity.
+It may be desired to make a clay more plastic or less plastic. - 3 Changes to decrease shrinkage or to improve drying and firing with a minimum of warpage or cracking. - 4 Changes to lower the maturing temperature or to raise the maturing temperature.
+Or, stated another way, changes which will increase or decrease density at a given temperature. - 5 Changes to improve the fit of glazes.

-Leaving aside for the moment changes in color and texture, it will be seen that all adjustments in clays involve either: (a) Adjustment of its physical properties to give the desired plasticity, workability, and shrinkage; or (b) adjustment of its reaction to firing, either raising or lowering the degree of heat necessary to bring about the desired degree of density.
+Leaving aside for the moment changes in color and texture, we see that all adjustments in clays involve either: (a) adjustment of its physical properties to give the desired plasticity, workability, and shrinkage or (b) adjustment of its reaction to firing, either raising or lowering the degree of heat necessary to bring about the desired degree of density.